maddypetersen/pierce-hacker-submissions/Contributor_Content/Author_Tutorial.md

 * Authors will be able to reference this tutorial to review their own work before submitting.

 ## Materials
-* To complete a tutorial in markdown, you will
+* To complete a tutorial in markdown, you will need internet access and your favorite web browser
+* ***A laptop or desktop is highly recommended***
+* A markdown editing client is recommended
+	- A great in-browser editor for beginners is [Editor.md](https://dillinger.io) which works
+	- This tutorial was created with [StackEdit](https://stackedit.io) which is another great option.
+	- For other options, check [this page from Slant](https://www.slant.co/search?query=markdown%20editors) for options specific to your operating system.
+* Growth mindset!

 ## Overview

 ## Lesson Steps/Components

 ## Credits, Further Reading, etc.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTUzMDAzOTEsLTU0NzQ4Njk5NywxOT
-MwMTIxNzY0XX0=
+eyJoaXN0b3J5IjpbMTEwNTYxNjg3MywtMTQ0NjQ4NTkzLC05Mj
+k4ODY5MTMsMTg2Nzc1OTE3MSwtMTIxNTMwMDM5MSwtNTQ3NDg2
+OTk3LDE5MzAxMjE3NjRdfQ==
 -->